ST. MARY RIVER

 the Bull River flows about 50 miles southwest until it joins the

 Kootenay River.
-It is an intimate stream with an extraordinarily
+It is a scenic little stream with an extraordinarily

-robust population of west slope cutthroats.
-While most of the cuts
+robust population of wild west slope cutthroats.
+Most of the cuts

 The Bull River has a lot of structure to

 it with many large rocks and boulders and is